contao/docs/docs/manual/article-management/content-elements.en.md

 <!-- indexer::continue -->
 ```

-## Picture
+## Image

 The content element "Image" adds an image to the article.
 An image can have a large view or it can be an image link to a specific URL.

 ![Create a screen element](/de/article-management/images/de/ein-bildelement-anlegen.png?classes=shadow)

-**Source file:** Here you select the image to be used.
+**source file:** Here you select the image to be used.

-**Image size:** Here you can specify the dimensions of the image.
-For more information, see the [Text](#text) section.
+**Image size**: Here you can specify the dimensions of the image.
+See the [Text](#text) section for more information.

-*Image distance:* Here you define the distance between the image and the text.
+*Image distance*: Here you can set the distance between the image and the text.
 The order of the input fields is clockwise "top, right, bottom, left".

 **Large View/New Window:** If this option is selected, the image will be opened in its original size when clicked.
 This option is not available for linked images.

 **Overwrite metadata:** Here you can overwrite the metadata from the file manager.

-**Alternative text:** A barrier-free website should contain a short description for each object.
-This description is displayed if the object itself cannot be displayed.
-Alternative texts are also evaluated by search engines and are therefore an important tool for onpage optimization.
+**Alternative text:** An accessible web page should contain a short description for each object, which is displayed if the object itself cannot be displayed.
+Alternative text is also evaluated by search engines and is therefore an important tool for onpage optimization.

-**Picture title:** Here you can enter the title of the image (title attribute).
+**Image title:** Here you can enter the title of the image (title attribute).

-**Image link address:** When you click on a linked image, you will be redirected to the specified target page (corresponds to an image link).
-Please note that for a linked image a lightbox large view is no longer possible.
+**Image link address:** When clicking on a linked image, you will be redirected to the specified target page (corresponds to an image link).
+Please note that for a linked image a lightbox full view is no longer possible.

-**Caption:** Here you can enter a caption.
+**caption:** Here you can enter a caption.

-**Individual template:** Here you can overwrite the default template `ce_image`.
+**Individual template**: Here you can overwrite the standard `ce_image`template.

-**HTML output**
+**HTML outputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 div class="ce_image first last block">